tammet/jsfol/README.md

       `[["~p", 1], "&", ["~", ["p",1]]`

-      Note: multiple "~" like "~~p" do not create a nested negation.

     * Strings starting with a hash sign and colon like  `"#:foo"` are distinct symbols used in the full language and should not be used in the core fragment.